Acquisition Data

 member of RawAcquisitionData

-is basically the a flattened dictionary derived from the XML part of an ISMRMRD file.
+is basically a flattened dictionary derived from the XML part of an ISMRMRD file.
 A Profile

 describes the data measured after a single excitation during an MRI experiment.
 It has members head